Health Volunteers Overseas: Volunteers

 HVO volunteers are trained, licensed health care professionals who are screened by similarly qualified project directors to ensure that their skills and expertise are appropriate to a particular site.
-Volunteers work alongside their colleagues in resource-scarce countries, providing new insights and techniques.
-They introduce new teaching methodologies, update or create teaching curricula, and inspire new ways of thinking and problem solving.
+Volunteers work alongside their colleagues in resource-scarce countries.

 Nearly 40% of HVO volunteers are repeat volunteers.
 Volunteers cover their own travel costs and the average out-of-pocket costs associated with an overseas assignment are $2,900.

 Since 2006 HVO recognizes exceptional volunteers annually with the HVO Golden Apple Award. these are individuals who have made extraordinary contributions to the sustainability and effectiveness of Health Volunteers Overseas and to its ability to meet its mission.

 Countries served

 Health Volunteers Overseas works with local health care professionals in the following countries: